ligsh/generative-ai-for-beginners/01-introduction-to-genai/README.md

 The examples above are quite simple and don’t want to be an exhaustive demonstration of Large Language Models capabilities.
 They just want to show the potential of using generative AI, in particular but not limited to educational context.

-Also, the output of a generative AI model is not perfect and sometimes the creativity of the model can work against it, resulting in an output which is a combination of words that the human user can interpret as a mystification of reality, or it can be offensive.
+Also, the output of a generative AI model is not perfect and sometimes the creativity of the model can work against it, resulting in an output which is a combination of words that the human user can interpret as a mystification of reality, or it can be offensive(同时，生成式AI model的输出并不完美，有时模型的创造性导致的输出，人类会迷惑不解或感到具有冒犯性).
 Generative AI is not intelligent - at least in the more comprehensive definition of intelligence, including critical and creative reasoning or emotional intelligence; it is not deterministic, and it is not trustworthy, since fabrications, such as erroneous references, content, and statements, may be combined with correct information, and presented in a persuasive and confident manner.
 In the following lessons, we’ll be dealing with all these limitations and we’ll see what we can do to mitigate them.

-## Assignment
+## Assignment 作业

 Your assignment is to read up more on [generative AI](https://en.wikipedia.org/wiki/Generative_artificial_intelligence?WT.mc_id=academic-105485-koreyst) and try to identify an area where you would add generative AI today that doesn't have it.
 How would the impact be different from doing it the "old way", can you do something you couldn't before, or are you faster?
 Write a 300 word summary on what your dream AI startup would look like and include headers like "Problem", "How I would use AI", "Impact" and optionally a business plan.